prog4biol/pfb2019/README.md

 ```
 > We get a great error message now.

-But what if there is another ValueError, how can we tell if it is do to the FASTA file extension or not?
+But what if there is another ValueError, how can we tell if has anything to do with the FASTA file extension or not?
+Answer: the message will be different.

 #### Creating Custom Exceptions